xiaoxiae/Robotics-Simplified-Website/docs/motor-controllers/dead-reckoning.md

 ## Introduction
 One of the simplest ways of controlling the robot autonomously is using dead reckoning.

-It is essentially what you would do on one of the first physics classes: measure the average speed over a certain distance.
-Once you have that, you can then calculate how long it would take to drive some other distance.
+It is essentially what most people do in their very first physics class: measure the average speed of something.
+We can then calculate, how much time would it take for the something (in our case the robot) to drive that distance.

-Say your robot drives an average of `v = 2.5m/s`.
-You have a `d = 10m` that you want the robot to drive.
-To calculate, how long it should take the robot, all you have to do is divide distance by speed: `t = d / v = 10 / 2.5 = 4s`.
+Let's look at an example: say your robot drives an average of `v = 2.5m/s`.
+You have a distance of `d = 10m` that you want the robot to drive.
+To calculate, how long it should take the robot, all you have to do is divide distance by speed: `t = d/v = 10/2.5 = 4s`.

 ---

 ## Implementation
-There are two things that the controller needs: the **average speed** of the robot and a way to measure how much time had passed.
+There are two things that the controller needs: the average speed of the robot and a way to measure how much time had passed.
 Taking this into consideration, this is how a dead reckoning controller implementation could look like:

 ```python
 class DeadReckoning: